-The Corporation's financial assets are comprised of cash and contribution receivable; financial liabilities are comprised of accounts payable, accrued liabilities and bank loan.
-Other accounts noted on the consolidated statement of financial position, such as harmonized sales tax receivable, prepaid expenses, capital assets and deferred contributions, deferred capital contributions and deferred lease inducements are not financial instruments.
+The Corporation's financial assets are comprised of cash and contribution receivable; financial liabilities are comprised of accounts payable and accrued liabilities.
+Other amounts noted on the consolidated statement of financial position, such as harmonized sales tax receivable, prepaid expenses, capital assets, deferred contributions, deferred capital contributions and deferred lease inducements are not financial instruments.